-Remarkable Presence is an immersive art installation and AR experience taking place mainly at Walter Art Gallery in Scottsdale, AZ in September-October, 2021.
-It includes thousands of small, paper suitcases, representing the total number of COVID-19 related deaths in Arizona.
+Remarkable Presence is an immersive art installation and AR experience that includes thousands of small, paper suitcases, representing the total number of COVID-19 related deaths in Arizona.

-As of July 2021, nearly 18,000 people in Arizona have died of COVID-19.
+As of January 2023, over 32,500 people in Arizona have died of COVID-19.
 They were people with family and friends, children, pets.
 People who mentored others and changed lives.
 They are gone, and all of their belongings and memories are left with the people involved in their lives.